Government College of Art & Craft

 The Government College of Art & Craft (GCAC) in Kolkata is one of the oldest Art colleges in India.
-It was founded on August 16, 1854 at Garanhata, Chitpur, "with the purpose of establishing an institution for teaching the youth of all classes, industrial art based on scientific methods." as the School of Industrial Art.
-The institute was later renamed as the Government School of Art and in 1951 it became the Government College of Art & Craft.
+It was founded on 16 August 1854 at Garanhata, Chitpur, "with the purpose of establishing an institution for teaching the youth of all classes, industrial art based on scientific methods." as the School of Industrial Art.
+The institute was later renamed as the Government School of Art, and in 1951 it became the Government College of Art & Craft.

 History

-The school opened on August 16, 1854 at Garanhata as a private art school.
+The school opened on 16 August 1854 at Garanhata as a private art school.
 The school was shifted to the building of Mutty Lall Seal in Colootola in November 1854.
 In 1859, Garick joined as Head Teacher.
-In 1864, it was taken over by the government and on June 29, 1864 Henry Hover Locke joined as its principal.
+In 1864, it was taken over by the government and on 29 June 1864, Henry Hover Locke joined as its principal.
 It was soon renamed as the Government School of Art.
 Locke made a comprehensive scheme of Curriculum of studies for the institution.
 The venue of the school was shifted to 166, Bowbazar Street in the 1880s.
-After the death of Locke on December 25, 1885 M. Schaumburg became the new principal.
-A new post of Assistant Principal was created and on January 29, 1886 an Italian artist O. Ghilardi joined the post.
-In February 1892 the institute was shifted to its present site adjacent to the Indian Museum.
-After the death of its principal, Jobbins Ernest Binfield Havel joined the school as its principal on July 6, 1896.
+After the death of Locke on 25 December 1885 M. Schaumburg became the new principal.
+A new post of Assistant Principal was created, and on 29 January 1886, an Italian artist O. Ghilardi joined the post.
+In February 1892, the institute was shifted to its present site adjacent to the Indian Museum.
+After the death of its principal, Jobbins Ernest Binfield Havel joined the school as its principal on 6 July 1896.

 Havell, Brown and Abanindranath

 Ernest Binfield Havel was the principal from 1896 to 1905.
 He attempted to reform teaching to emphasise Indian traditions, leading to the emergence of the style known as the Bengal school of art.
-Percy Brown was the next principal, who took over from the officiating Principal Abanindranath Tagore on January 12, 1909.
+Percy Brown was the next principal, who took over from the officiating Principal Abanindranath Tagore on 12 January 1909.
 He served as Principal up to 1927.
-From August 15, 1905 to 1915, Abanindranath Tagore was the Vice-Principal of the college, and worked towards developing an Indian style of Art, which gave birth to the Bengal school of art, an agenda that was to be pursued at the Kala Bhavan, Shantiniketan.
+From 15 August 1905 to 1915, Abanindranath Tagore was the Vice-Principal of the college, and worked towards developing an Indian style of Art, which gave birth to the Bengal school of art, an agenda that was to be pursued at the Kala Bhavan, Shantiniketan.

 Mukul Dey as principal

-On July 11, 1928 Mukul Chandra Dey became the principal.
+On 11 July 1928, Mukul Chandra Dey became the principal.
 In October 1931, it started its quarterly magazine, Our Magazine, which published the reproductions of the works of its students and the faculty.
-Mukul Dey was Principal of the institute till 1943.
+Mukul Dey was the Principal of the institute till 1943.

 Chintamoni Kar as principal

-For a long period in the 60s and 70s, it was headed by Chintamoni Kar, who was appointed Principal on August 1, 1956.
+For a long period in the 60s and 70s, it was headed by Chintamoni Kar, who was appointed Principal on 1 August 1956.